Billy Eisenberg

+William Eisenberg (September 5, 1937 – July 13, 2025) was an American bridge and backgammon professional.

+Biography

-William Eisenberg (born September 5, 1937) is an American bridge and backgammon professional.
-In bridge, Eisenberg has won five Bermuda Bowl world team titles and he won the backgammon world title in 1975.
-Eisenberg is World Bridge Federation (WBF) and American Contract Bridge League (ACBL) Grand Life Master.
+Eisenberg was born on September 5, 1937.

+In bridge, Eisenberg won five Bermuda Bowl world team titles and he won the backgammon world title in 1975.
+Eisenberg was World Bridge Federation (WBF) and American Contract Bridge League (ACBL) Grand Life Master.
 He lived in Boca Raton, Florida, as of 1994 and 1998.

 Eisenberg was from New York City in 1968, when the Dallas businessman Ira Corn hired him as an original member of the first full-time professional bridge team, the Dallas Aces.
 He left the team and moved from Texas to California in 1971.

+Eisenberg died on July 13, 2025, at the age of 87.